Causality indices for bivariate time series data: a comparative review of performance: Results

 \subsubsection{Data availability}

-Many of the indices, with the exception of TE (KSG) and CTIR, remain consistent with increasing data size $T$, whilst at the same time become more robust with decreasing variance.
-These results reinforce the similar results observed in HU maps.
-The large increases in the value of the two methods mentioned is concerning and represent a drawback of both methods that should be acknowledged in applications of these methods.
+Many of the indices, with the exception of TE (KSG) and CTIR, remain consistent with increasing data size $T$, whilst at the same time exhibit decreasing variance.
+These results reinforce the similar observations in HU maps.
+The large increases in the value of the two methods mentioned is concerning and represent a drawback of both methods that should be acknowledged in applications of these approaches.
 It is unclear whether there is convergence to some `correct' value as the amount of data increases or whether both are unbounded as $T \rightarrow \infty$, but initial computations do not support the former (not shown).
 Though the $D_{X\rightarrow Y}$ values from both transfer entropy methods are highly correlated, they are both estimates of the same quantity and it is difficult to reconcile their different magnitudes, particularly as we have already seen significant underestimation in TE (H) for LP simulations.